 - Various bacteria in Domestos adverts.

 - Louie the Fly in ads for Mortein, an Australian brand of insecticide.
+Louie was so popular that he even had his own newspaper comic strip for a while.

 - Burnie: Abdominal Arsonist, the new heartburn mascot for Prilosec OTC.